Sunday, December 3, 2023

 Why Do Cats Need Eyelashes?

-Each of the eyelashes has a particular purpose in nature.
-These are the structures inside the human eye that protect the eyes from dirt and dust.
 Our eyelashes make it less likely for debris to enter our eyes.
 Likewise, curves help keep dirt away from our eyes, helping to keep them from being in direct contact with dirt.

 We can also make out when something is heading towards our eyes from the way our eyelashes move.
 Our hair acts as an extension of our eyes and is extremely sensitive.
-To prevent our eyes from being poked by anything near, we can close them quickly if we feel something nearby.

 Summary